PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 regarding annotation, take a look [here](/paco-cpu/docs/annotate/)

 ### 3.3 Compile your program
 To compile your program there is not much more to do than invoking clang.
-The details on how to compile clang/llvm and which parameters to supply for example to use the correct ISA backended, please refer to the [User Guide](TODO) **TODO: Add link to user-guide document.**
+The details on how to compile clang/llvm and which parameters to supply for example to use the correct ISA backended, please refer to the [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:compiling-programs)

 However for now lets see how our compiler would translate the code snippet from above